 Personalising your email tends to be more effective than the exact same email being sent over and over again, and more effective than signing a petition,.
 This is because it shows the individual sending the email is passionate enough about the subject to have taken the time to put the email together themselves.
 However, fewer people will go to the lengths of doing that than would sign a petition or copy an email.

 Image: Animal rights email campaigns can be successful, especially in conjunction with other types of protest such as petitions and demonstrations.
 Image Source

-INSPIRING CAMPAIGN BY A HANDFUL OF PEOPLE GETS RESULTS:
+INSPIRING CAMPAIGN BY A HANDFUL OF PEOPLE THAT GOT RESULTS: